ergopractice/org-catch/readme.md

 # Keywords

 All `org-catch` keywords used in templates definitions are specified and documented in `org-catch-keywords` variable.
 User can change any keyword to own liking and extend `org-catch` with more keywords adding some extra functionalities.

 It is possible to specify keywords with glob patterns.
+Like so: `:something-*` that will match both `:something-this` and `:something-that`.
+By default, `org-catch-keywords` defines `:*` to match any other keywords that was not specified in `org-catch-keywords` and use it as org properties.

 Each keyword is associated with one or more `org-catch` methods (`eval-init`, `target`, `target-datetree`, `eval-before`, `target-item`, `target-body`, `set-properties`, `eval-after`, `eval-final`).
 The methods are executed in the following order and it reflexes `org-catch` workflow:

 1. Evaluate at initial context
     -   `eval-init`